kconnour/PyUVS-old/docs/_sources/index.rst.txt

 PyUVS Documentation
 ===================
 Welcome to the PyUVS documentation site.
-PyUVS is a Python package that makes working with MAVEN/IUVS data easier.
+PyUVS is a Python package that makes working with MAVEN/IUVS data suck less.

 .. toctree::
    :maxdepth: 1